seandlg/repetition-works/index.md

 | Belief *establishes* feedback loops | Doubt shows how to *break out* of feedback loops |
 | Belief *creates* truths | Doubt *destroys* existing truths and *reveals* new truths |

 Thus, we proclaim the two most important *tools* for changing one's own mind: the *question* and the *affirmation*.
-To change a belief, questioning by itself might not be enough---you might still need to use the belief tool, in order to replace it with another one.
+To change a belief, questioning by itself might not be enough---you might still need to use repetition to achieve lasting effects.

 ## Relation to Cognitive Behavioral Therapy